-Mike Powell and the Black River are set to release their second full-length studio album, Gypsy Winnebago Friday.
+Mike Powell and the Black River are set to release their second full-length studio album, Gypsy Winnebago.
 The album was recorded in the band’s loft, The Family Room, overlooking Armory Square in Syracuse over the course of the summer and features contributions from two new band members.

 Joining Mike Powell (guitar/vocals), John Hanus (guitar), Joe Bell (bass) and Dom Scicchitano (drums) on this outing are Brian Lauri (keyboards) and Jason “Jocko” Randall (percussion).